-The American Chemical Society (ACS) is an international educational and scientific society devoted to members of the chemical profession.
+- American Chemical Society (ACS) is an international educational and scientific society devoted to members of the chemical profession.
 Campus chapters are designed to bring together students interested in chemistry and biochemistry to meet various learning and service objectives.
-The Eastern University chapter has won several national recognition awards for participation in community interaction projects with elementary school students.

-The Black Student League endeavors to bring all black students at Eastern into a closer fellowship and to promote black culture on campus.

-Latino Unidos seeks to create an awareness throughout the Eastern University campus of Hispanic culture.
-It also helps new Hispanic students adapt spiritually, socially and academically into the Anglo culture in general and the Eastern community in particular.

-The History Association is the parent group of Phi Alpha Theta, the international honor society in history, and has the same objectives: to bring students, professors and writers of history together intellectually and socially and to encourage and assist historical research and publication.

-The International Students Club helps undergraduate and graduate international students adjust to American life and feel at home, and promotes fellowship among its members.

-The Nurses' Christian Fellowship welcomes BSN students to participate in meetings on campus.

-The Society for the Advancement of Management (SAM) is an international organization devoted to helping managers develop professionally through communication and interaction with other executives in business, government and academic organizations.
-Its campus chapters are designed to assist students in their development as future professional managers through chapter participation and interaction with the parent organization.
+The Eastern University chapter has won several national recognition awards for participation in community interaction projects with elementary school students. - Black Student League endeavors to bring all black students at Eastern into a closer fellowship and to promote black culture on campus. - Latino Unidos seeks to create an awareness throughout the Eastern University campus of Hispanic culture.
+It also helps new Hispanic students adapt spiritually, socially and academically into the Anglo culture in general and the Eastern community in particular. - History Association is the parent group of Phi Alpha Theta, the international honor society in history, and has the same objectives: to bring students, professors and writers of history together intellectually and socially and to encourage and assist historical research and publication. - International Students Club helps undergraduate and graduate international students adjust to American life and feel at home, and promotes fellowship among its members. - Nurses' Christian Fellowship welcomes BSN students to participate in meetings on campus. - Society for the Advancement of Management (SAM) is an international organization devoted to helping managers develop professionally through communication and interaction with other executives in business, government and academic organizations. - Students in Free Enterprise (SIFE) provides opportunities for students to participate in community outreach programs that teach free enterprise.